spatialtopology/spacetop.github.io/index.md

 permalink: /
 ---

-# Focus on writing good documentation
+# Pushing for good documentation (ideally)
 {: .fs-9 }

-Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
+This github pages is dedicated for the Spatial Topology study ("spaceTop").
+We aim to closely document every step of the experiment and have procedures/code/analysis scripts in one place
 {: .fs-6 .fw-300 }

-[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Get started now](#gettingstarted){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/spatialtopology){: .btn .fs-5 .mb-4 .mb-md-0 }